 In 2003 Kathy joined a Central Coast based firm to head up their Family Law team and became a Principal of the firm in April 2008.
 During this time Kathy pursued further legal studies and also underwent mediation training.

 In 2012 the concept of East Coast Family Lawyers was born with Kathy commencing practice as a sole practitioner.
+The focus of her firm is with Family Law matters, Wills and Estates along with Estate Disputes.

 Kathy has assisted her clients over the years with experience gained in dealing with complex financial matters which include family trusts and unit trusts, corporate structures and self-managed superannuation funds.
 Kathy has appeared in many matters that have involved not only parties to a marriage but also business partners, and other relatives.
 Kathy understands the complexities modern family and business arrangements create.